Our Trustees

 Louise Hastings

 Louise Hastings is the finance trustee for My Sisters House who joined the board on 6 October 2021.
 She is an FCA qualified account and a partner with Moore (South) LLP based in the Chichester office.
-She has an extensive experience in the not for profit sector and is a member of the Finance and HR Committee.
+She has an extensive experience in the not for profit sector which she uses to advise My Sister’s House as part of the Finance and HR Committee.

 Kim originally trained as a social worker and was employed in child protection.
 She joined her local rape crisis centre as a volunteer in 1990 and worked in the sector for thirty years, this included the role of Centre Director.